quantumlib/Cirq/docs/dev/plotting.md

 is responsible for passing in correct number of `Axes` instances.

 The `plot` method can be tested similarly.

+## PyCharm issue

+As of this writing in October 2019, running a script calling a `plot` method in PyCharm does not pop up a window with the figure.
+A call to `plt.show()` is needed to show it.
+We believe this is a PyCharm-specific issue because the same code works in Python interpreter.

 ## References
 * Issue #1890 "Plotting code should not call `show`"